 - Is the trading platform clear, reliable and easy to use?

-- What accreditation is held by the broker?
+- What accreditation is held by the CFD provider?

-- What are the commission charges in each CFD trade?
+- What are the charges for each CFD trade?

 - Which assets can be traded?

-Because of the highly competitive nature of the CFD trading industry, brokers have enabled a wide variety of trading instruments to attract new investors to their platforms.
-Similar to spread betting, CFD investors are able to place trades in the following categories:
+Because of the highly competitive nature of the CFD trading industry, providers supply a range of trading categories to attract new investors.
+Similar to spread betting, CFD investors have access to:

-Another factor to consider is that trades can be made in both bullish and bearish markets.
-Returns can be achieved through long positions when the market is rallying, while the same is true for short positions (sell positions) when markets are in decline.
+Another factor to consider is that trades can be made in both bull and bear markets.
+Returns can be achieved through long positions when the market is rallying, and through short (sell) positions when markets are in decline.
 This is an important aspect of CFD trading because investors are not limited by the prevailing economic environment.

-All of these factors create an added layer of flexibility to CFD trading, which makes the CFD the preferred investing instrument of a large portion of the trading community.
+All of these factors create an added layer of flexibility to CFD trading, which makes the CFD the preferred investment vehicle of a large portion of the trading community.